-Maria Francis and Jeff Overbo define modern Americana with Silver Lake 66.
-With a winning amalgamation of classic country, folk and blues, their songs have been hailed by numerous publications and radio stations.
-They’ve shared the stage with roots rock and country staples Gurf Morlix and Jim Lauderdale.
-Given their knack for authentic, heartstring-tugging songwriting, impeccable harmonies and ardent guitar-playing, it’s no wonder that the duo has been consistently on the rise.
-Together, they perform outstanding roots-laden duets following in the footsteps of Americana greats from Lucinda Williams to Shovels and Rope.
+Maria Francis and Jeff Overbo provide their own take on modern Americana with Silver Lake 66.
+With a soulful hybrid of classic country, folk and blues, their songs have been hailed by numerous publications and radio stations.
+They have a natural skill for writing genuine, heartstring-tugging songs.
+Combine this with impeccable harmonies and masterful guitar-playing, and you have a winning combo of outstanding roots-laden duets following in the footsteps of Americana singer-songwriting greats such as Gram Parsons/Emmylou Harris and Gillian Welch/David Rawlings.

-The couple first began playing music together in the Midwest.
-First and foremost, Francis and Overbo met in Minneapolis and lingered there for a while.
-Following several years of recording and performing locally, the duo decided that it was time for a change and they hit the road for SoCal with their Ford van, their guitars and their trusty dog, Bernie.
+The couple first began playing music together soon after they met while living in the Midwest.
+Following several years of recording and performing locally, the duo decided that it was time for a change, and they hit the road for Los Angeles with their Ford van, their guitars and their trusty dog, Bernie.

-During their time in LA, they fronted a band called The Ruby Trees.
-As The Ruby Trees, the couple performed in a slew of local LA clubs, which includes appearances at Ronnie Mack’s Barn Dance at The World-Famous Palomino Club.
-During this time, they also contributed a song to A Town South of Bakersfield, Volume 3 (Restless).
+During their time in LA, the couple performed in a slew of local LA clubs.
+Their favorite was Ronnie Mack’s Barn Dance at The World-Famous Palomino Club.
+During this time, their band, The Ruby Trees contributed a song to A Town South of Bakersfield, Volume 3 (Restless Records).
 They joined industry veterans Dale Watson, The Hellecasters and Harry Dean Stanton on the release.

-The album has been a resounding success with Americana radio, receiving airplay from over 55 stations throughout the U.S., Canada and Europe.
+The album was a resounding success with Americana radio, receiving airplay from over 55 stations throughout the U.S., Canada and Europe.
 The album hit #19 on the Roots Music Report’s album chart, and the song “San Francisco Angel” reached #18 on its singles chart.

 The Huffington Post’s Randy Radic describes Silver Lake 66’s music as “elegant simplicity” and “the real McCoy.”
 For Folk’s Sake’s Jonathan Frahm calls the duo “the real deal” and highlights their “sweet harmonies that mesh the entirety of their sound together.”